martafelix13/SIRS/README.md

 ![image](https://github.com/tecnico-sec/a34-francisco-marta-luis/assets/15965849/759cec12-67b9-4db2-ac96-7ad78fff1771)

-6- All the communications are protected and unprotect using the Secure Docuemnts Library
+6- All the communications are protected and unprotected using the Secure Documents Library

 ![image](https://github.com/tecnico-sec/a34-francisco-marta-luis/assets/15965849/4875be41-79f2-45cb-b28c-8f8de133265a)